MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q4.
 Will MyAnalytics work for shared mailboxes?

-No, currently the MyAnalytics service cannot be used with shared mailboxes.
+No, currently the MyAnalytics service plan cannot be used with shared mailboxes.

 #### Q5.
 Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?